Tranquillity Base > mChapters > User Guide

 CHAPTER029NAME=Let It Be

-Exporting Chapters as Text File
+Exporting Chapters to a Text File

 Choose File > Chapter Title > Export...